m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 For example, no one enjoys ordering an Uber.
 You need to select a location, which type of car you're going to ride, which payment method you want, etc. We enjoy the value we get from ordering an Uber.
 Which is arriving at our desired destination.

+It's also important to consider that roughly _(at least)_ 50% of users will access your website on mobile.
+Testing for the mobile performance of your app is _just as important_ as testing the desktop experience.

-A cool tool for making sure that your app renders the exact way you want to to render is [Sizzy](https://sizzy.co)
+A cool tool for making sure that your app renders the exact way you want it to on all devices is [Sizzy](https://sizzy.co)

 ![sizzy demo](./assets/sizzy.gif)